Relevant Publications

 Thoracic irrigation for hemothorax management is guideline-supported and associated with a decreased rate of retained hemothorax requiring secondary intervention, shorter hospital length of stay, and lower hospital charges.

-Crankshaw et al (2022): Thoracic irrigation associated with 4 fewer hospital days than standard therapy (p = 0.04).
+Crankshaw 2022.
+Thoracic irrigation associated with 4 fewer hospital days than standard therapy (p = 0.04).
 When irrigated with >1000cc, patients stayed in hospital for 8 fewer days (p=0.002).
 Hospital charges an average of $88,000 lower in irrigated patients (p=0.02).
 No difference in thoracic infections.

-Western Trauma Association: Thoracic irrigation is incorporated in the WTA’s hemothorax management algorithm.
+Western Trauma Association.
+Thoracic irrigation is incorporated in the WTA’s hemothorax management algorithm.

 Disclaimer: The studies depicted above should not be interpreted as an endorsement of CLR device use for a specific clinical indication, use case, or clinical protocol, or as a claim of a specific clinical outcome.
 Use of CLR devices must always be guided by clinical judgement per the indications for use.